lexicHQ/docs/message-object.md

 # Message Object

-Every bot has an endpoint which you can use to extend it to your custom solution or trigger it by sending event notification.
+Every bot has an endpoint which you can use to extend into your existing app or build your own custom solution on top of it.

 It is possible to send a notification to the bot using JSON `POST` request.
 The message body can contain user text or an event to trigger an intent.
 The result will contain an array of messages sent from the bot.